Standard Burn Permits

 It is mandatory to obtain a valid burn permit for all open outdoor burning for the purpose of disposing dried, natural vegetation grown on site.
 District permits are not required for small recreational or ceremonial campfires.

-A standard burn permit authorizes an individual to burn a maximum of one pile (4' in diameter) at a time of approved materials.
+A standard burn permit authorizes an individual to burn a maximum of (1) 4-foot diameter burn pile at a time of approved materials.
 The fee for Standard Burn Permits is $20.
 Property must have a residence on-site.
 Burn hours are 6:00 a.m. until 12:00 noon on permissive burn days only - call 866-287-6329 (1-866-BURNDAY) to determine Burn Day status.

 Permit applications can also be obtained (not issued) through participating local fire protection agencies and CDF fire stations.
 There are several ways to obtain a valid burn permit.
 District staff is available Monday- Friday from 9:00 a.m. - 12:00 p.m. and from 1:00 p.m. - 4:00 p.m. to issue burn permits at our District office 707 L Street, Eureka, or by downloading the application and mailing it along with a check or money order payable to the AQMD.